JuliaLang/www.julialang.org/gsoc/guidelines/index.md

 * Qualifications / experience
 * Your reasons for working on Julia

 Above all, sell yourself and the project you want to work on!
-We're also happy to receive multiple applications from students, but remember that quality is better than quantity.
+We're also happy to receive multiple applications from students, but remember that quality is more important than quantity.